s3team/uroboros/instruction_to_reproduce_experimenttal_results_reported_in_Wang_et_al._2015.md

-Please use Uroboros (version 0.11) for the tests below.
+Please use Uroboros (version 0.12) for the tests below.

-# Build

-To build Uroboros, please run the building script

-    ./build

 # Coreutils: